CALIPSO

-CALIPSO is a joint NASA (USA) and CNES (France) environmental satellite, built in the Cannes Mandelieu Space Center, which was launched atop a Delta II rocket on April 28, 2006.
+CALIPSO was a joint NASA (US) and CNES (France) environmental satellite, built in the Cannes Mandelieu Space Center, which was launched atop a Delta II rocket on April 28, 2006.
 Its name stands for Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations.
-CALIPSO Launched Alongside CloudSat.
+CALIPSO launched alongside CloudSat.

-Passive and active remote sensing Instruments on board the CALIPSO satellite monitor aerosols and clouds 24 hours a day.
-CALIPSO is part of the "C-Train" alongside CloudSat, orbiting on a similar track to the "A-Train."
+Passive and active remote sensing instruments on board the CALIPSO satellite monitored aerosols and clouds 24 hours a day.
+CALIPSO was originally part of the "A-Train" alongside CloudSat, but moved to a lower orbit called the "C-Train" in 2018.
+The mission ended on August 1, 2023 after over 17 years.
+Final passivation occurred on December 15, 2023.